The CEREC Procedure

 Exam and Preparation for CEREC

-First, Dr. Hagen or Dr. West-Roehl examines the tooth and determines the appropriate treatment.
-It could be a simple filling, or a full crown, depending on how much healthy tooth structure is remaining and the clinical judgment of your Drs.
-Hagen or West-Roehl.
+First, Dr. Hagen examines the tooth and determines the appropriate treatment.
+It could be a simple filling, or a full crown, depending on how much healthy tooth structure is remaining and the clinical judgment of your Dr. Hagen.
 Next, he or she administers an anesthetic and prepares your tooth for the restoration, removing decayed and weakened tooth tissue.
 This preparation is just like he or she would do for many other restorative techniques.